Maakoos/testoweZadanie/README.md

 ## Project Overview 🎉

-Copies unsplash site with searching photos (used Unsplash API)
+Copy unsplash site with searching photos (used Unsplash API)

 ## Tech/framework used 🔧